 Parameter Description Engine

 Dedicated Cluster Name The name of the dedicated cluster.
 VPC The VPC to which the dedicated cluster is connected.
-To create a VPC, log on to the VPC console.Notice Make sure that the specified VPC meets your business requirements.
-After a dedicated cluster, you cannot change the VPC to which the dedicated cluster is connected.
-To connect to another VPC, delete the dedicated cluster and create another dedicated cluster.
-Host Troubleshooting Policy The policy that is used to handle host failures in the dedicated cluster.
+If you need to create a VPC, log on to the VPC console.Notice Make sure that the specified VPC meets your business requirements.
+After a dedicated cluster is created, you cannot change the VPC.
+Resource Allocation Policy The default policy that is used to schedule resources in the dedicated cluster.

-Grant OS Permissions Specifies whether to enable the feature that allows you to have OS permissions on the host.Note If you enable this feature for a dedicated cluster that runs the MySQL database engine, you can log on to the hosts in the dedicated cluster to perform operations such as uploading, downloading, and installing software.
+Grant OS Permissions Specifies whether to enable the feature that allows you to have OS permissions on the host.Note If you enable this feature for a dedicated cluster that runs the MySQL, SQL Server, or PostgreSQL database engine, you can log on to the hosts in the dedicated cluster to perform operations such as uploading, downloading, and installing software.
 Make sure that you configure this parameter based on your business requirements.
 After a dedicated cluster is created, you cannot change the value of the Grant OS Permissions parameter.

-- Click Create.
+- Click OK.

 You can scan the following QR code to join a DingTalk group chat.
 In this group chat, you can obtain technical support from database experts, read success stories, and participate in live streaming sharing from experts.